cesanta/mongoose/docs/README.md

 Resize IO buffer, set the new size to `size`.
 The `io->buf` pointer could change after this, for example if the buffer grows.
 If `size` is 0, then the `io->buf` is freed and set to NULL, and both `size` and `len` are set to 0.
+The resulting `io->size` is always aligned to the `io->align` byte boundary;
+therefore, to avoid memory fragmentation and frequent reallocations, set `io->align` to a higher value.

 Parameters:
 - `io` - iobuf to resize